 4. Associate you with good things.
 If she likes wet food or cat treats, push some into her hiding place a few times a day, and just sit near by as she eats it.

 5. Natural remedies.
 Most pet supply stores sell holistic herbal liquid remedies that can be dropped in the cat’s water or food (Rescue Remedy is a popular one).
-Many adopters claim these really help!
+Many adopters find these really help!

 6. Feliway.
 Another product available online or in many pet supply stores is the pheromone spray or plug-in brand name Feliway.
 This particular brand is actually used by many shelters, it is that effective in soothing stressed cats.